ethantkoenig/lotsoffiles2/content/kt/majesty.md

 ## Translation Suggestions: ##

-* This term could be translated as, "kingly greatness" or "royal splendor."
+* This term could be translated as "kingly greatness" or "royal splendor."
 * "Your Majesty" could be translated as something like "your Highness" or "your Excellency" or using a natural way of addressing a ruler in the target language.

 (See also: [king](../other/king.md))